kdkyum/kdkyum.github.io/_pages/about.md

 years: [2023, 2022, 2021, 2020]
 ---

-I am a postdoctoral researcher at the Institute for Basic Science in South Korea.
+I am a postdoctoral researcher at the Institute for Basic Science (IBS).
 I completed my Ph.D. in Physics at KAIST, where I focused on AI applications in nonequilibrium physics.
 My research interests lie at the intersection of AI, complex systems, and nonequilibrium physics, with a particular focus on deep learning approaches.

 I am passionate about using interdisciplinary approaches to gain a better understanding of how AI algorithms function and how we can improve their performance.
 To this end, I am currently exploring the use of neuroscience methods to gain insight into the behavior and performance of deep learning algorithms.
 I believe that this approach, known as brain-inspired AI, has the potential to lead to significant advances in the field of AI.